-The 2020 WMP Guidelines require reporting on performance metrics that will allow the utility to "achieve maximum feasible risk reduction," as required by AB 1054.
+• The 2020 WMP Guidelines require reporting on performance metrics that will allow the utility to "achieve maximum feasible risk reduction," as required by ABA.B.
+1054.

-In addition or as an alternative to the Performance Metrics, the Board recommends that the 2021 WMP Guidelines require the development and use of a "Prudent Operator" standard or threshold, that sets an acceptable level of electric operation risk and establishes the risk reduction that a prudent operator should assume so that utilities can design their systems accordingly.
-The development and use of the Prudent Operator standard should be a condition of the utilities receiving safety certificates.
+In addition or as an alternative to the Performance Metrics, The Board recommends provides the following guidance that the 2021 WMP Guidelines require the development WSD and use of stakeholders begin developing a "Prudent Operator" standard ornew System Hardening for Electric Utility Resiliency (SHEUR) threshold, that sets an acceptable level of electric operation risk and establishes the risk reduction that a prudent operator utility should assume so that utilities are can design their systems accordingly.
+The development and usefuture demonstration of compliance with the Prudent Operator standard should be a newly developed SHEUR threshold could become an achievable condition of the utilities receiving safety certificates. approval of a utilities' WMP.